cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 - `--name` {{<type>}}string{{</type>}}
   - Name of the Worker.
 - `--no-bundle` {{<type>}}boolean{{</type>}} {{<prop-meta>}}(default: false){{</prop-meta>}}
-  - Skip Wrangler's build steps and show a preview of the script without modification
+  - Skip Wrangler's build steps and show a preview of the script without modification.
+Particularly useful when using custom builds.
 - `--env` {{<type>}}string{{</type>}}
   - Perform on a specific environment.
 - `--compatibility-date` {{<type>}}string{{</type>}}